Everest Base Camp Trek Difficulty (Quick Update 2023)

 The classic EBC route has the Everest base camp trek distance of about 130km for the round trip to and from Lukla.
 130kms in the mountain terrain is long, but since the Itinerary is about 15 days long, it will be about 15kms walks per day.
 Considering that an average human will be walking at a speed of 5km/hour, it’s not a big deal.

 Distance-wise, Everest base camp difficulty is low.
-If the road was paved and leveled, walking 15kms in a day would have been a piece of cake.
-However, hiking upwards and downwards in the sub-tropical forest for 15kms does make you tired.
+If the road was paved and levelled, walking 15 km in a day would have been a piece of cake.
+However, hiking upwards and downwards in the sub-tropical forest for 15 km does make you tired.

 Tips Before Everest Base Camp Trek

 Start the trek quite early in the morning.
 Morning is filled with great energy and the weather is also calm.
 Also, it will give you a long time for the trek, so you don’t have to rush in the evening.
 We recommend waking before 6 am every day and starting the hike at least at 8 am.
 The earlier you start, the better.
 In the daytime, the sun makes it hard to walk.

 Next, walking slowly is the key.
 The Everest base camp trek Itinerary by Himalayan masters has about 5-6 hours of walking each day.
 However, you have an entire day to reach your destination.
 And even If you didn’t reach the place that has been recommended, you can find hotels on Everest throughout the route.
 So, don’t push yourself too hard.
 Breathe the fresh air, rest whenever you want, and walk slowly.

 The tourist just doesn’t realize how dangerous altitude can be.
 Everest base camp altitude lies at 5264meters above sea level.
 Similarly, we hike up to Kalapatthar which is itself a very important peak that lies at 5,500 meters in height.
 Here is the list of different places on the Everest base camp trek and their altitude.